The Blue Marble University Doctor of Naturopathic Medicine Degree (N.D.):

 Now, on to your program: We started with a blank sheet.
 Our program is like no other.
 Patients seeking alternative approaches to health care are not interested in hypnotherapy, aromatherapy, yoga, massage therapy, etc. We eliminated those from our curriculum, and instead concentrate on how you can carve your own pathway to success in Alternative Medicine.

-This program is best suited to those persons that want to create their own companies preparing and marketing useful supplements, maybe by first starting small and then growing your business; or who want to partner with physicians and other licensed health care providers, like chiropractors and physical therapists, to provide complementary medical services to patients; or who want to operate their own counseling and wellness centers; or work in the pharmaceutical industry.
+This program is best suited to those persons that want to create their own companies preparing and marketing useful supplements, maybe by first starting small and then growing your business; or who want to partner with other licensed health care providers, like chiropractors and physical therapists, to provide complementary medical services to patients; or who want to operate their own counseling and wellness centers; or work in the pharmaceutical industry.

 Why do we say partner and leave the licensing to someone else?
 This is why: